wdjungst/react-project/README.md

 First of all, global npm installs are not the cat's pajamas, so you need to make your own project first.

-Second, npm scripts is the bees knees, so we're just going to provide some for you.
+Second, npm scripts are the bees knees, so we're just going to provide some for you.

 ```